guardrails-ai/guardrails-api/README.md

-# guardrails-poc
+# guardrails-api
-Docker compose stub of Guardrails as a Service
+FastAPI server for hosting Guardrails AI in your own environment.

 ## Setting Up
 We strongly encourage you to use a virtual environment when developing in python.